Kalik | գալիք

 lee williams boudakian [co-founder] (uses they, them, theirs pronouns) is a queer, non-binary trans, Armenian-Liverpudlian mixie with familial ties to Lebanon, Syria, what is current-day southeastern Turkey, and Liverpool, England.
 Born in Scarborough, Ontario and having moved many times, lee currently works as an interdisciplinary artist, writer, producer and facilitator based in Vancouver, unceded Coast Salish territories.
 Current love projects include Kalik, ShapeShift Arts, Dear Armen, and The HyePhen Mag.
 They have trained across artistic disciplines in both institutional and non-institutional settings, including the University of Toronto (BA hons), Canadian Film Centre (New Media), Oxford University (Creative Writing), The London International School for the Performing Arts, The Writer’s Studio at SFU, VONA Voices, Anitafrika Dub Theatre, Arrivals Personal Legacy, Institute for Social Artists, and more. lee arrives at artmaking as acts of resistance, world&future visioning, and celebration towards liberation and healing.

-Kamee Abrahamian [co-founder] Kamee was born in an immigrant suburb to an Armenian family by way of the SWANA region; and currently lives on settler land, uninvited.
+Kamee Abrahamian [co-founder] Kamee was born in an immigrant suburb to an Armenian family by way of the SWANA region.
 They arrive in the world today as a mother and an interdisciplinary creative, producer, and facilitator.
 They have a BFA/BA in film and political science (Concordia University), an MA in expressive art therapy (European Graduate Institute), and an MA in community, liberation, eco and indigenous psychologies (Pacifica Graduate Institute).
 The bedrock of Kamee’s artistic background is in classical ballet and dance, theatre, and visual art.
 Their work is primarily collaborative, spiralling in-to and out-of fragmented time/place/being through ancestral reclamation, diasporic futurism, and radical imaginaries.
 They have published both literary and academic work, internationally exhibited and presented visual and digital artwork, films and staged performances, curated art spaces and events, and facilitated workshops across Canada and USA.
 Most recently, Kamee has been working freelance under Saboteur Productions (founder) and collaboratively through Kalik Arts (co-founder).

 Special thanks to the Canada Arts Council, the BC Arts Council, and the province of British Columbia for supporting our projects: